Agency Partners

 Preferred employment type for Engineering roles in Germany

-In the German software development job market, the distribution of employment types reflects a significant preference for full-time positions, which constitute 93% of the roles available.
-Part-time roles account for 4%, while internships represent 2% of the total opportunities.
-This data highlights the strong demand for Software Scala Engineers and underscores the need for strategic recruitment approaches tailored to attract full-time talent.
+In the German software development job market, the employment type distribution reveals a strong preference for full-time positions, which constitute 96% of available roles.
+Part-time roles comprise 4%, while internships account for approximately 2%.
+This distribution underscores the demand for Software Scala Engineers, indicating that hiring managers should prioritize full-time opportunities to attract top talent.

 Time to Hire Distribution for Software in Germany